Uitgelogd

 Here’s how it works

-Let’s say that one of the terms of a sales contract or trade contract is that payment is to be made through a Documentary Collection.
-The parties have also agreed on what trade documents the exporter has to submit to the importer.
+1. Let’s say that one of the terms of a sales contract or trade contract is that payment is to be made through a Documentary Collection transaction.
+The parties have also agreed which documents the exporter has to submit to the importer.

 Good to know